Babies do not need to be expensive.

 For the most part, you don’t need 100 different products or a fully decked out nursery.

-A basic soap e.g. goats milk soap or a natural one which is soft on baby skin and coconut oil is all we use.
+A basic soap e.g. goats milk soap or a natural one which is soft on baby skin and coconut oil is all you need.

 Take care of their skin now, do not introduce them to heaps of products and they will be better for it.
 As will your budget.

-The first few days the baby poo is thick, black, sticky meconium so harder to clean.
+The first few days the baby poo is thick, black, sticky meconium so harder to clean so you might want disposables then.

 For your body, it is usually about a week to 10 days after birth things ease up for me and other mums have said similar.